 Nagasaki

-Nagasaki (129.862E 32.758N) is a major port and industrial area on the island of Kyushu, with large coal deposits in the nearby hills.
-The population in 1940 was about a quarter of a million persons.
-The coal mines of Kyushu produced 40% of Japan’s domestic coal, something in the ballpark of 7.3 million tons in 1941.
-The Mitsubishi shipyard was the largest in Japan, capable of building all types of ships.
-The battleship Musashi was laid down here.
+Nagasaki (129.862E 32.758N) is a major port and industrial city on the island of Kyushu, with large coal deposits in the nearby hills.
+The population in 1940 was about 253,000 persons.
+The coal mines of Kyushu produced 40% of Japan's domestic coal, something in the ballpark of 7.3 million tons in 1941.
+The Mitsubishi shipyard was the largest in Japan, employing 36,391 workers and capable of building all types of ships.
+The battleship Musashi was laid down here, and a number of cruisers were built.
 The Mitsubishi Ordnance Works were also located here, along with a couple of small aircraft factories.
+The port was protected by a heavy artillery fortress regiment

 Nagasaki was a small village when it became the first Japanese port opened to foreign ships in the 16th century.
 Christian missionaries were active here and Nagasaki continued to have the largest Christian community in Japan up to the time of the war.